saquibansari0101/ANDROID-STRING-PASSING/README.md

 - How to define parent and child activities for Up navigation.
 - How to start an Activity with an explicit Intent.
 - How to pass data between each Activity with an explicit Intent.
+- How the Activity lifecycle works.
+- When an Activity starts, pauses, stops, and is destroyed.
+- About the lifecycle callback methods associated with Activity changes.
+- The effect of actions (such as configuration changes) that can result in Activity lifecycle events.
+- How to retain Activity state across lifecycle events.

 ## Screens
   <img src="screenshots/1.App.jpg"